-Sometimes we frame our issues in terms of how they relate to American values.
-For example, we value entrepreneurship in the U.S., so it makes sense to provide economic opportunities through Individual Development Accounts for those with lower incomes.
+- Sometimes we frame our issues in terms of how they relate to American values.
+For example, we value innovation and achievement in the U.S., so it makes sense to provide economic opportunities through equitable access to quality education.

 The Power of Framing